kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 ### Steps
 #### Step 1

-First come with a diagram to guide you through the CloudFormation script.
+First come with a diagram to guide you through the CloudFormation scriptk The diagram should include:
+- subnets
+- routing tables
+- aws gateway
+- VPN
+- availabilty zones
+- Elastic bean stalk

 ### Diagram